sodik82/multi-version-branching-test/README.md

 ```

 6. We need to merge changes from release 1 to main but have conflict (with feature C) again.
 We create chore branch for upmerge to check CI before merge into main.
+7. We resolve conflicts on chore branch and once CI passed, we were able to squash-merge it to main (which will shown to be a bad thing)
+8. Release 2 branch was started